 All of our partners have been vetted and pre-approved, so you no longer have to spend hours researching and background-checking companies.
 Just type in the container type you’re looking for, and the location to choose between 1000s of boxes in your area.

-Find the right container, with the best quality seals for your shipping needs on xChange today.
-Click below to get started searching for great deals. 👇
+Find the right container for your shipping needs on xChange today.
+Try our public search below to get started searching for great deals on containers with lockboxes on our platform.

 What is a container seal?

 A container seal is a tag that secures the door lock of your box.
-Container seals are made to withstand harsh weather conditions and safeguard the container on its journey.
+They’re made to withstand harsh weather conditions and safeguard the container on its journey.
 Each seal has a unique identification number, and can only be broken once.
 After it’s been broken, it needs to be disposed of, as it can’t be used again.

 There are many different types of container seal available.
 Choosing the right seal will depend on your container type, how long the route is, and what you’ll be shipping.